QuantuMiz/QuantuMiz/CONTRIBUTING.md

 * Provide more details.
 Do not just post 'It is not working' or 'Add feature pls' and it is NOT really helpful.
 * Follow the templates when writing your issue.
 * Keep the issue as one.
 If you have several issue to report, don't hesitate to make new one instead of having multiple issue on single issue.
-* Keep the issue focused at QuantuMiz project.
+* Keep the issue focused at QuantuMiz or QuantuMiz CE project.
 We cannot provide support for other subjects, and should be reported to appropriate places.

-The pull request is optional but recommended if you know how does things works.
-We will review the code and will be applied if it's fine.
-We don't bite for not making a pull request ;)
+If you have something else to contribute, feel free to make a pull request.
+Please only make pull request on `main` branch and NOT anything else.